sve2-2021ss/ws-ammer-stumvoll/server/README.md

 ```

 The table below shows the amount of queries required for this request when no batching is used.
 Assuming the database
-contains 30 pipelines with 20 jobs each, which again contain 10 changes each, the query from above would lead to a total
+contains 30 pipelines with 20 jobs each, which again contain 10 changes each, the query from above would lead in the
-of **7631** separate queries executed.
+worst case to a total of **7631** separate queries executed.

 | Queries | Name of the Query              | Result Size |
 |---------|--------------------------------|-------------|